By Cynthia Bailey MD. This page was updated on Wed, Jun 24, 2020

 How does retinol fight the signs of skin aging and pigment problems?

-- Retinol stimulates cells in the skin called fibroblasts to make collagen to reverse wrinkles and skin thinning from sun damage;
+- Retinol stimulates cells in the skin to make collagen.
+The cells are called fibroblasts and when they make new collagen it reverses wrinkles and skin thinning from sun damage;

 - Retinol brightens skin appearance to give you glowing skin by exfoliating and improving the structure of the dead cell layer on the skin surface;

-- Retinol improves epidermal layer thickness and structure in the top, living skin cell layer to improve crepey skin appearance;
+- Retinol improves crepey skin appearance by increasing epidermal layer thickness and structure in the top, living skin cell layer;

 - Retinol normalizes pigment problems in the epidermis to fight uneven skin hyperpigmentation; and

-- Retinol increases skin production of hyaluronic acid, the water binding powerhouse, to give skin a moister, dewier and more youthful appearance.
+- Retinol increases skin hyaluronic acid, the water binding powerhouse, to give skin a moister, dewier and more youthful appearance.
+It does this by stimulating skin fibroblasts to make hyaluronic acid.

 Retinoids can stop the degenerative cycle of skin aging.